Emergency dental services provided by National Dental Centre Singapore (NDCS) are available 24 hours* a day.

-Dental emergency services are also available for children below the age of 12 years in NDCS during operating hours (8am to 5.30pm on weekdays), and will attended to by our Paediatric Dentistry Unit.
+Dental emergency services are also available for children below the age of 12 years in NDCS during operating hours (Monday to Thursday: 8am to 5.30pm, Friday: 8am to 5pm), and will attended to by our Paediatric Dentistry Unit.
 Paediatric dental emergencies include:

-During non-operating hours (Weekdays after 5.30pm, Weekends and Public Holidays), paediatric dental emergencies should be seen in KK Women's and Children Hospital Children's Emergency instead.
+During non-operating hours (Monday to Thursday after 5.30pm, Friday after 5pm, Weekends and Public Holidays), paediatric dental emergencies should be seen in KK Women's and Children Hospital Children's Emergency instead.

 What if I decide to come to the SGH DEM Dental Clinic?After registering, a nurse will attend to you for triage, assign a priority level according to the severity of your condition, and advise you on where to wait for consultation.An initial assessment will be done by a Medical Officer.
 A Dental Officer will be called in as needed for further assessment and/or to perform an emergency procedure.
 Toothaches make up the bulk of dental cases seen at the SGH DEM.
 While every effort will be taken to relieve your pain and discomfort, definitive treatment will need to be done in the dental clinic (either in NDCS or in a private clinic of your choice).
 Emergency procedures could include:

 The Dental Officer who attends to you will refer you to NDCS or a dentist in private practice for follow-up care the following day.